JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/plant/vegepygmy-mpmm.md

 # Vegepygmy
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 252, Volo's Guide to Monsters p.
 196*

+Typical vegepygmies originate from the remains left behind when a Humanoid or a Giant is killed by [russet mold](/3-Mechanics/CLI/traps-hazards/russet-mold-vgm.md).
+One or more vegepygmies emerge from the corpse a day later.

+## Vegepygmies

+Vegepygmies are fungus creatures that live in simple bands, hunting for sustenance and spreading the spores by which they reproduce.
+Also called mold folk or moldies, vegepygmies inhabit dark, moist areas, so they're most commonly found underground or in forests where little sunlight penetrates.
+A vegepygmy feels kinship with other plant and fungus creatures, and thus vegepygmy bands coexist well with creatures such as [myconid adults](/3-Mechanics/CLI/bestiary/plant/myconid-adult.md), [shriekers](/3-Mechanics/CLI/bestiary/plant/shrieker.md), and [violet fungi](/3-Mechanics/CLI/bestiary/plant/violet-fungus.md).

+Although they prefer to eat fresh meat, bone, and blood, vegepygmies can absorb nutrients from soil and many sorts of organic matter, so they rarely go hungry.
+A vegepygmy can hiss and make other noises by forcing air through its mouth, but it can't speak in a conventional sense.
+Among themselves, vegepygmies communicate by hissing, gestures, and tapping.
+Vegepygmies build and craft little; any gear they have is acquired from other creatures or built by copying simple construction they have witnessed.

+## Statblock

 ```ad-statblock
 title: Vegepygmy